Pi Cluster Documentation

 group: cert-manager.io

-• Create MongoDB cluster with tls enabled
+• Step 2: Create MongoDB cluster with TLS enabled

 apiVersion: mongodbcommunity.mongodb.com/v1